-When a customer files a chargeback with their credit card issuer, it means that they are disputing a charge and asking the card issuer for the funds to be returned to them.
+When a customer files a chargeback with their credit card issuer, it means that they are disputing a charge and asking for the funds to be returned to them.
 A customer might file a chargeback because they do not recognize a charge or did not authorize a payment.
-In some cases, if the card has been compromised (i.e. fraud, lost or stolen), the card issuing bank may create the chargebacks on behalf of their customer (in those cases, the consumer may or may not be aware that the chargeback was issued).
+If the card has been compromised (i.e. fraud, lost or stolen), the card issuer may create the chargebacks on behalf of their customer (in those cases, the consumer may or may not be aware that the chargeback was issued).
 Consumers have up to 6 months to dispute any charge on a credit card.
 Either the full amount or a partial chargeback can be issued by the bank for the transaction.
 Partial chargebacks may be handled offline, depending upon the complexity of the partial chargeback.